 Getting a DUI can be a long road to recover from.
 For first offenders, the average cost of a DUI in California can range between $6,000-$10,000 according to the Alcohol and Drug Program department in California.
 There are also many hurdles to over come like mandatory probation, community service and drug and alcohol education classes.
 With all the hoops to jump through, you may feel like you may never drive again.
 Here is a road map from Shift Insurance on how to get back behind the wheel.

-According to the DMV costs for DUI are estimated at more than $8,000 (actual costs may vary).
+According to the Department of Motor Vehicles (DMV) costs for DUI are estimated at more than $8,000 (actual costs may vary).

 Here is a general itemized breakdown for a first offense:

 $1,500 ————- For fines and penalties

 $800 ————— Court Costs

 $2,500 ————- Attorney Fees

 $125 ————— DMV Reissue Fee